-(A) Any registered student organization may apply for funding for a specific purpose which is allowed under Title II of this document.
+(A) Any registered student organization or recognized university program may apply for funding for a specific purpose which is allowed under Title II of this document.

-(B) At minimum, any official application for funding shall contain room for the organization and contact person(s)’ names, event description, cost breakdown, other funding for the organization, the organization’s community service, and the intended benefit to YSU.
+(B) At minimum, any official application for funding shall contain room for the organization/university program and contact person(s)’ names, event description, cost breakdown, other funding, community service, and the intended benefit of the event to YSU.

-(C) The Committee reserves the right to request an organization membership roster if it would be material to the organization’s request.
+(C) The Committee reserves the right to request an organization or university program membership roster if it would be material to the application.

-(D) Organizations will have read any ancillary materials concerning appropriations published by SGA.
+(D) Organizations and university programs will have read any ancillary materials concerning appropriations published by SGA.
 These materials will be distributed during the application process.

-(E) Applications must be submitted to the Student Government Association, either in the office or electronically through the website, no later than four (4) weeks prior to the event for which funds are requested.
+(E) Applications should be submitted to the Student Government Association, either in the office or electronically through the website, no later than four (4) weeks prior to the event for which funds are requested.
+The Financial Appropriations Committee may appropriate funds for an organization if their application is beyond the four (4) week period, only if it will be logistically possible to transfer the funds in time for the event.
 Applicants are responsible for retaining all receipts and materials concerning their appropriation request.

 (F) An applicant can expect a response from the Chair or Vice Chair of the Committee within one (1) week from the date of application.
 After that point, it becomes the responsibility of the applicant to contact the Vice President for Financial Affairs regarding the pending application.

 (G) A meeting shall be scheduled with the Committee during regularly scheduled meeting hours as determined by the Student Government Association, unless the Committee decides otherwise.
-Attendance at this hearing shall be mandatory.
+Attendance at this hearing shall be mandatory unless the organization or university program has applied for funds more than once in a given semester for a similar event.
 The Committee shall hold make-up hearings for missed appointments at its discretion and convenience.

-(H) All organizations must have at least two (2) members attend the leadership summit held before the start of the semester during which they plan on applying for funding.
+(H) All organizations and university programs must have at least two (2) members attend the leadership summit held before the start of the semester during which they plan on applying for funding.

 Section 302.
 Committee hearing.

 (A) The Committee shall entertain from each applicant a presentation on the information found in the application.
-At least one student member of the applying organization must be present.
+At least one student member of the applying organization must be present, unless the organization or university program has applied for funds more than once in a given semester for a similar event.
 Advisors are not permitted in said hearings.

-(C) An organization’s record in community service shall be considered, and thus should be explained by the applicant.
+(D) An organization or university program’s record in community service shall be considered, and thus should be explained by the applicant.